About Me

 a series of interviews I did in July 2021.

-Pulsar Search Collaboratory
+Pulsar Science Collaboratory

 I'm a mentor for the Pulsar Science Collaboratory (PSC), a